Jasimuddin Rahmani: Career

 Rahmani used to operate a website called "Ansarullah Bangla Team" although he himself denied this claim in him recent youtube video, claiming that he currently has aligned completely with the senior scholars from Darul Ulum Deoband.
 The site and the militant group he headed were held responsible for the murder of several secular activists in Bangladesh.
 In one of his speeches, he stated "I was sent to jail for writing a book where I said, if you (Sheikh Hasina) can make rules for insulting your father, then why can't you make rules against those who mock Prophet Muhammad?"
 He had convinced three undercover law enforcement officers to desert and join his cause.

 Bangladeshi law enforcement investigation placed Jasimuddin as the leader of Ansarullah Bangla Team.
 Rahmani was arrested on 12 August 2013 from Barguna, Bangladesh along with 30 members of his organisation for inciting people to commit violent jihad.
 He was sentenced to a five-year prison sentence.

-The Bangladesh Interim government, led by Muhammad Yunus, granted bail in all terrorism related cases, and released Rahmani in August 2024.
+During the Bangladesh Interim government, he was granted bail in all terrorism related cases, and released in August 2024.
 He had been in jail over the murder of Ahmed Rajib Haider.
 He attended and spoke at the rally in May 2025, calling for a ban on the Awami League.
 Ali Riaz called him part of the “fourth generation” of Islamist militants and follower of Anwar al-Awlaki in an academic paper.